akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 To find the Apps or Connectors you need, in you PIM, go to the `Connect` menu, then click on `Marketplace`, and here you are!

-# Who can connect apps?
+# Who can connect Apps?

-To give the capacity to choose who can connect an app, we added a new Role permission in the PIM: `Manage apps`.
+To give the capacity to choose who can connect an App, we added a new Role permission in the PIM: `Manage Apps`.
-To connect an app, your user role needs it.
+To connect an App, your user role needs it.

 Without this role permission, you won't see the `Apps` menu and won't be able to click on `Connect` as in the following screenshot.